invoice-x/invoice2data/docs/usage.md

 ## Generating templates & AI

-Draft a new template from a sample document (the builder suggests fields/regexes from detected dates, amounts and IBAN/VAT/BIC, previews them, and writes a `.yml`):
+Draft a new template from a sample document.
+The builder suggests fields/regexes from detected dates, amounts and IBAN/VAT/BIC, **and from common labels** — it recognises `label: value` pairs with multilingual synonyms (e.g. `BTW`/`VAT`, `KvK`/`CoC`/`Chamber of Commerce`, `Invoice No`/`Factuurnummer`), which lets it identify label-only fields like the Chamber-of-Commerce number (just digits) and anchor each regex on its label.
+It previews what each field captures, then writes a `.yml` after you confirm:

 ```bash
 invoice2data --new-template sample.pdf